Ricardod1993/Order-Discount-Calculator/README.md

 - Copy the code in the method index of the controller test, and try it from another server;
 - If needed, change the url where the service is hosted in the file of the test controller in line 67, function curl_init();
 - In the test controller there are 3 arrays which are commented.
 Uncomment them one at the time and see the results;
-- The explanation of the results of each example are in the section "Examples";
+- The explanation of each example are in the section "Examples";

 #### Examples